Conditions

 • Anti-nausea medication

-Clinical trials and research are constantly being conducted in order to discover better treatments and solutions for irritable bowel syndrome.
+Clinical trials and research are constantly being conducted to discover better treatments and solutions for irritable bowel syndrome.
 It is also a good idea to keep a diary of your symptoms, diet, and stress level to help you understand what triggers symptoms for you.